CURRENT POSITION

 2004 Library Assistant, Horticultural Library of the Arnold Arboretum

-of Harvard University, Jamaica Plain, MA 2002-2003; Intern.
+Harvard University, Jamaica Plain, MA 2002-2003; Intern.

 Duties: Created the repository’s preservation plan.
 Processed manuscript collections.
 Updated finding aids and converted them to EAD.
 Creation and revision of collection-level MARC records in AACR2 for Aleph.
 Responded to research queries.